Sheharyar-Khalid/Sheharyar-Khalid.github.io/index.md

 ## About Me

 Hello!
-I'm Sheharyar Khalid, a Graduate student in Computer Science at the University of Virginia (UVA).
+I'm Sheharyar Khalid, a graduate student in Computer Science at the University of Virginia (UVA).
 My academic journey began with a Bachelor of Science in Computer Science from Lahore University of Management Sciences (LUMS).

 My current work aims at improving system performance benchmarks and also earned the Best Poster Award at the UVA CS Research Symposium 2023.
 Additionally, I explore provenance graphs for system security monitoring, aiming to advance secure system monitoring technologies.

-I am open to opportunities for collaboration and internships.
+I am open to opportunities for internships and full time roles.
 Please feel free to contact me at [sheharyar@virginia.edu](mailto:sheharyar@virginia.edu)